Quantum colored strings in the hole-doped $t$-$J_z$ model: Introduction

 Decoding the mechanism of the high-$T_c$ superconductivity is one of the central tasks of condensed matter physics, also posing a challenge for the whole field of physics~\cite{hightc_review1, hightc_review2}.
 Recent numerous numerical simulations of the Hubbard model~\cite{Hubbard_Science, Hubbard_PRL, Hubbard_PRX}, the $t$-$J$ model~\cite{t-J1, tj_jiang}, and their extensions~\cite{t-J_ext1, t-J_ext2, t-J_ext3, ttj_science, shiwei} have underscored the potential significance of the stripe phase~\cite{stripe_review1, stripe_review2, shiwei}.
 This phase, observed prominently in the underdoped region, arises from the doping holes into the Mott insulator that hosts antiferromagnetic (AF) order~\cite{Exp_stripe1, Exp_stripe2, White_stripe, Zaanen_stripe}.
 Then, the introduction of $\pi$-phase shifts between magnetic domains can lead to the stable emergence of one-dimensional ($1$D) topological defects, or strings~\cite{Zaanen01, string_Nishiyama}.

 Strings widely exist in the frustrated magnetic system~\cite{string_peter}.
 Because of the off-diagonal interactions, the string appears to behave in a ``quantum" manner, which means that the string becomes a worldsheet in the $2$+$1$ dimensions~\cite{Zaanen_stripe}.
 The complicated interplay among these strings renders extremely unconventional quantum phases, including the deconfined quantum phase transition~\cite{dqcp01, dqcp02, dqcp03}, quantum string Luttinger liquid~\cite{zhou01, zhou02}, emergent RK point~\cite{changle}, and others~\cite{wanyuan, supersolid}.
 These phenomena can be effectively described by a spin-$1/2$ chain within the framework of the effective theory~\cite{string_peter, dqcp01, supersolid, zhou02}.
 Meanwhile, the quantum string can also be understood \textit{via} generalized symmetry~\cite{GS} and its relationship to the $1$-form charge with $d$-$1$ co-dimensions~\cite{string_xiong, mf_1form}.
 Then, it would be straightforward to consider the possibility of an effective description of the string in the stripe phase.
+We can even believe that the quantum string could be the building block of cuprate high-$T_c$ superconductivity theory.

-In this work, we consider the $t$-$J_z$ model, which contains the minimal ingredients required for the stripe phase to emerge as its ground state.
-Due to the absence of intricate spin-flipping processes between nearest neighboring (NN) sites, we have been able to construct an effective theory capable of describing the quantum string.
-To validate this model, we employed the two-dimensional ($2$D) density matrix renormalization group (DMRG) method, comparing its results with exact diagonalization of the effective model (EM).
-At last, we demonstrate that a tiny pinning field can be used to manipulate the quantum string.
-The paper is structured as follows: Sec.~\ref{sec2} elaborates the $t$-$J_z$ model, Sec.~\ref{sec3} introduces the effective model, Sec.~\ref{sec4} compares the DMRG results with those from the effective model, and finally, Sec.~\ref{sec5} presents our conclusion.
+{In this work, we propose an effective theory to describe the low-energy behaviors of hole-doped electronic systems, based on bottom-up modeling of the quantum string, referred to as ``colored string" (CS).} To validate it, we consider the $t$-$J_z$ model, which contains the minimal ingredients required for the stripe phase to emerge as its ground state.
+By employing the two-dimensional ($2$D) density matrix renormalization group (DMRG) method, we make a systematic comparison of numerical results.
+At last, the effect of the pinning field and partially-filled string are discussed.
+The paper is structured as follows: Sec.~\ref{sec2} introduces the model and quantum string, Sec.~\ref{sec3} introduces the effective model, Sec.~\ref{sec4} compares the DMRG results with those from the effective model, and finally, Sec.~\ref{sec5} presents our conclusion and discussion.